 2.3.
 Specific research interest

 Spend 1-2 paragraphs describing your research goals.
-Briefly summarize the projects you want to work on (and professors you’d like to work with, if applicable), and how those fit in with your experiences.
+Briefly summarize the area you want to work in and how it fits with your experiences.
 Describe how your past experiences have prepared you for working on this new project in graduate school.
-If you’re already in graduate school, you can spend more time on this section, as it is also a part of your past experiences.

 2.4.
 Career goals